sirILM/guess-game-app/README.md

-# Guess Game
+# Guess My Number

-Guess Game is a React Native Expo app where the computer attempts to guess the user's number.
+Guess My Number is a React Native Expo app where the computer attempts to guess the user's number.

 # Screenshots